Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

 Tiny deviations of axial angles from $90^\circ$ are not uncommon and have been reported in other systems, such as the CDW compound SrAl$_4$~\cite{ramakrishnan2024a}, incommensurately modulated Rb$_2$ZnCl$_4$~\cite{kotla2025a}, antiferromagnetic Eu$_2$Sb$_3$~\cite{chapuis1980a}, the incommensurate phase of ferroelectric KNbO$_3$~\cite{shoker2025a}, and the superstructure phase of CoSn$_2$~\cite{nandi2025a}.
 The refined atomic coordinates are provided in Tables S1 and S2 the SI~\cite{la4ni3o10suppmat2025a}.
 Table~S5 in the SI~\cite{la4ni3o10suppmat2025a} summarizes the crystallographic information.
 The lattice parameters indicate that the monoclinic distortion is minute, rendering the lattice pseudo-tetragonal.

 The subtlety of the direct tetragonal-to-monoclinic phase transition realized from XRD can also be understood from Fig.~\ref{fig:dft}, where we present the results of an \textit{ab initio} density-functional theory (DFT) crystal structure relaxation using the PBE \cite{PBE} generalized-gradient approximation (GGA).
-The calculations at all pressures were performed within the least symmetric monoclinic spacegroup 14 in the $P2_1/c$ setting, which is a subgroup of both the orthorhombic $Bmab$ and the tetragonal $I4/mmm$, namely $P2_1/c \subset Bmab \subset Fmmm \subset I4/mmm$.
-Therefore, our crystal relaxation is free to span all these four structures and can address all the transitions between these four phases.
-The figure presents the evolution with pressure of the three order parameters associated to these transitions, namely: the orthorhombic distortion factor $o$ taken as the basal distortion $o = (b-a)/(a+b)$, associated to the orthorhombic-tetragonal $Fmmm \to I4/mmm$ phase transition; the NiO octahedra tilt angle $\theta = 180 -$ Ni1-O2-Ni2 between the two Ni and the O apical atom, associated to the $Bmab \to Fmmm$ phase transition; the ``monoclinicity'' (monoclinic distortion) angle $\beta - 90$ degrees, associated to the monoclinic-orthorhombic $P2_1/c \to Bmab$ phase transition. $\beta$ is the angle between the $\mathbf{a}$ and $\mathbf{c}$ vectors of the primitive cell in the $B2_1/a$ setting, read after having applied the $P2_1/c \to B2_1/a$ transformation matrix, $\beta$ is $\approx$ 90$^{\circ}$, compared to $\approx$ 100$^{\circ}$ in the primitive $P2_1/c$ setting, consistent with the experimental analysis.
+The calculations at all pressures were performed within the least symmetric monoclinic spacegroup 14 in the $P2_1/c$ setting, which is a subgroup of both orthorhombic $Bmab$ and tetragonal $I4/mmm$, namely $P2_1/c \subset Bmab \subset Fmmm \subset I4/mmm$.
+Therefore, our crystal relaxation is free to span all these four structures and can capture all transitions between these phases.
+The figure illustrates the evolution with pressure of the three order parameters associated to these transitions, namely: the orthorhombic distortion factor $o$ taken as the basal distortion $o = (b-a)/(a+b)$, associated with the orthorhombic-tetragonal $Fmmm \to I4/mmm$ phase transition; the NiO octahedra tilt angle $\theta = 180 -$ bond angle of Ni1-O2-Ni2 (see Figure \ref{fig:crystal_struc}c), associated with the $Bmab \to Fmmm$ phase transition; the 'monoclinicity' (monoclinic distortion) $\beta - 90$ degrees, associated with the monoclinic-orthorhombic $P2_1/c \to Bmab$ phase transition.
+Here, $\beta$ is the angle between the $a$ and $c$ vectors in the $P2_1/c$ monoclinic cell.
+After applying the $P2_1/c \to B2_1/a$ transformation matrix, $\beta$ is $\approx$ 90$^{\circ}$, compared to $\approx$ 100$^{\circ}$ in the primitive $P2_1/c$ setting, consistent with the experimental analysis.